wumm-project/Seminar-W21/Seminarplan.md

    __Literature:__ (Lüdeke-Freund et al. 2018)

+10. Service Oriented Business Process Management

+   Classical Business Process approaches are focused on process management in production structures where classical products are produced that can be sold as tangible goods on the market.
+In the last 50 years, however, production structures for services have gained enormous importance.
+The associated structural change in society, which has taken place and is taking place in different ways in all western industrialised countries, is also referred to as the __transition to a service society__.
+The lecture will examine and present which differences and new aspects arise in the field of BP modelling and management of such service-oriented structures.

+   __Literature:__ (Ford, Mouzas 2013)

 More themes:
 - Process and Enterprise Maturity Model - Michael Hammer
 - Business Process Maturity Model (BPMM) by Bill Curtis and John Alden